Ukraine

 • The National School of Judges of Ukraine and UNHCR provide some training on statelessness to judges and lawyers, but not on a regular basis.

-• During 2018, UNHCR partner NGOs in Ukraine provided several trainings for lawyers from the state Free Legal Aid system and video materials are available online.
+• During 2018 and between February and October 2023, UNHCR partner NGOs in Ukraine provided several trainings for lawyers from the State Free Legal Aid system and attorneys and some video materials are available online.

 • An SDP and statelessness status were introduced in law in June 2020.
 The bylaws required to implement the procedure were adopted in March 2021 and the SDP became operational in May 2021.